 Requests will be sent to the appropriate program administrator (dean or vice president) for review and approval.

-The dean or vice president will approve or deny the request using the Smartsheet form.
+The dean or vice president will review the request and provide information regarding the urgency and need of the request using the Smartsheet form.
 Requests will then be forwarded to the Finance Allocation Team for review.

-The Finance Allocation Team will approve or deny the request using the Smartsheet form.
+The Finance Allocation Team will meet with the dean, area VP, and relevant faculty and staff to review the requests.
+Subsequent meetings will take place with relevant deans and VPs to rank the requests within one funding stream (such as requests for instructional equipment funds).
+The FAT will approve or deny the request using the Smartsheet form.

 The program submitter will be notified of the team’s final decision via Smartsheet.